 Cape Town was our last stop on our two-week tour of South Africa and I am so glad we spent some time there.
 We often avoid large cities as we prefer being out in the wilderness.
-However, Cape Town is so incredibly diverse.
+However, the city is incredibly diverse and there are so many things to do in Cape Town with a toddler.

 Within minutes you can be up Table Mountain, driving along beautiful coastline, sipping on local wines in a vineyard or enjoying the café and restaurant culture in the city.
 There is something for everyone.